dotnet/docs/includes/core-changes/corefx/3.0/floating-point-changes.md

 ### Floating-point formatting and parsing behavior changed

 Floating-point parsing and formatting behavior (by the <xref:System.Double> and <xref:System.Single> types) are now [IEEE-compliant](https://standards.ieee.org/standard/754-2019.html).
+This ensures that the behavior of floating-point types in .NET matches that of other IEEE-compliant languages.
+For example, `double.Parse("SomeLiteral")` should always match what C# produces for `double x = SomeLiteral`.

 #### Change description